Danario Alexander: Pre-draft

 A mid-round draft prospect, Alexander went undrafted, mainly due to surgery on his left knee in February 2010 to repair an injury during the week of the Senior Bowl.
-He was unable to work out at the NFL Combine or his pro day at the University of Missouri.

 St. Louis Rams

 On August 22, 2010, Alexander signed a contract with the St. Louis Rams.
 On September 4, he was cut.
 However, Alexander was signed to the Rams' practice squad.
 On October 11, 2010, he was signed to the Rams' active roster in place of the injured Mark Clayton.

 Alexander scored his first NFL touchdown on October 17, 2010, catching a 38-yard pass from Rams quarterback Sam Bradford.
 On that day, which was also his NFL debut, he caught four passes for 72 yards and one touchdown.
+He played in eight games and started two as a rookie.
+He finished with 20 receptions for 306 yards and a touchdown.

+In Week 2 of the 2011 season, Alexander had three receptions for 122 receiving yards and one touchdown in a 28–16 loss to the New York Giants.
+In the 2011 season, Alexander had 26 receptions for 431 receiving yards and two receiving touchdowns in ten games and five starts.

+Prior to the 2012 season, Alexander was waived by the Rams.

 San Diego Chargers

 On October 18, 2012, Alexander signed with the San Diego Chargers.

-On November 11, 2012, less than a month after being signed off the street, Alexander had 5 receptions for 134 yards, including an 80-yard touchdown in which he broke 2 tackles against the Tampa Bay Buccaneers.

-In just 10 games in the 2012 season, Alexander had 37 receptions for 658 yards and seven touchdowns.
+On November 11, Alexander had five receptions for 134 yards, including an 80-yard touchdown against the Tampa Bay Buccaneers.
+Over the course of the rest of the regular season, he had two games, one against the Denver Broncos and one against the Pittsburgh Steelers, where he scored two receiving touchdowns in each.
+In ten games in the 2012 season, Alexander had 37 receptions for 658 yards and seven touchdowns.

 On August 6, 2013, Alexander suffered a torn right ACL during practice and was expected to miss the entire 2013 season.
 On August 16, 2013, Alexander was waived-injured by the Chargers.
 On August 19, 2013, he was placed on the injured reserve list after clearing waivers.